Stock market today: Wall Street's best week since March stagnates amid debt worries - ExBulletin

 Stock market today: Wall Street’s best week since March stagnates amid debt worries

-NEW YORK (AP) Wall Street’s best week since March petered out on Friday as concerns mounted over the U.S. government’s efforts to avoid a potentially disastrous default on its debt.
+Wall Street’s best week since March petered out on Friday as concerns mounted over the US government’s efforts to avoid a potentially disastrous default on its debt.

 The S&P 500 slipped 6.07 points, or 0.1%, to 4,191.98.
 The Dow Jones Industrial Average fell 109.28, or 0.3%, to 33,426.63, while the Nasdaq composite fell 30.94, or 0.2%, to 12,657.90.